1986 Texas gubernatorial election: White

 Incumbent Mark White was inaugurated as Texas' 43rd governor on January 18, 1983, having been elected to the governorship in the 1982 elections.
 He lost his re-election bid in 1986.
 He had been elected to statewide office as the 46th Texas Attorney General in 1978 and served in Governor Dolph Briscoe's administration as Texas Secretary of State, an appointed position, from 1973 until his resignation in 1977.

 Under White's administration, he focused his energies on education reform (including no pass/no play) and utility rate regulation.
 He also concentrated on economic development and the appointment of more minorities to positions on his staff and in the government.
-Texas' Sesquicentennial occurred in 1986, and the governor attended and hosted a number of events.
+The Texas Sesquicentennial occurred in 1986, and the governor attended and hosted a number of events.
 The Goddess of Liberty was restored and planning for Capitol restoration began during White's term in office.